Image-Py/demoplugin/doc/attention.md

 ## Developer friendliness

-**ImagePy将开发者友好性放在与用户友好性等同的地位**，because developers and users are a group that can learn from each other, and the line between the two is blurred And they can be transformed into each other.
+**ImagePy puts developer friendliness in the same position as user friendliness**，because developers and users are a group that can learn from each other, and the line between the two is blurred And they can be transformed into each other.
 Here are a few development concepts of ImagePy.

 1. **ImagePy is not an algorithm library, just a connector**